Billing-swimmer

 We now offer online billing!
 Once you receive your statement, click the "payment" button below to be taken to our secure payment portal.
 Enter the amount on your statement and follow the instructions to complete your payment.
 If you are paying a TeleHealth copay or self-pay, click the "payment" button and follow the same instructions to complete your payment.

-Fees for Services
+Services

 • Cash pay physical therapy